 The Company measures buildings, facilities, machinery and turbines at fair value less accumulated depreciation and impairment losses recognized at the date of revaluation, if any.
 Land is measured at fair value and is not depreciated.
 Revaluations are made frequently enough to ensure that the fair value of a revalued asset does not differ significantly from its carrying amount.

-At December 31, 2024, the Group has revalued facilities, and machinery, for there have been important changes in the fair value of those assets caused by macroeconomic fluctuations.
-The increase as a result of a revaluation at December 31, 2024 amounted to USD 178,147, which is shown under Revaluation of property, plant, and equipment from the Statement of Comprehensive Income.
+The increase as a result of a revaluation at December 31, 2024 amounted to USD 238,535, which is shown under Revaluation of property, plant, and equipment from the Statement of Comprehensive Income.